I Can See Your Voice Indonesia: Production

-A local adaptation of I Can See Your Voice in Indonesia was first mentioned, as per report by The Chosun Ilbo at the time of its upcoming (South Korean) third season in March 2016; this was subsequently confirmed by Media Nusantara Citra in July 2016.
+The Chosun Ilbo provisionally announced an Indonesian adaptation of I Can See Your Voice in a lead-up to the (South Korean) third season of the same title in March 2016; this was subsequently confirmed by Media Nusantara Citra in July 2016.

 Broadcast history

 I Can See Your Voice Indonesia debuted on 28 August 2016, with filming taking place at MNC Studios in Kebon Jeruk, Jakarta.

 The second season premiered with its first set of episodes on 30 January 2017, followed by a second that resumed on 15 May 2017.
 (Note: The second season was originally scheduled to air for 13 episodes, with Ayu Ting Ting playing on its tentative [13th episode] finale on 24 April 2017; this was later added by 7 episodes until the formal conclusion on 1 July 2017.)
 Romaria Simbolon played in its first episode featuring an entire lineup of kids as mystery singers on 24 June 2017.

-In the third season that premiered on 11 March 2018, two games were played under the "battle format" — the first was Devano Danendra defeating Iis Dahlia on 17 June 2018, and the second was GAC also defeating The Overtunes in its finale on 16 July 2018 as part of MNCTV's Eid al-Fitr programming lineup.
-The fourth season premiered on the last day of 2018, with following episodes having aired in 2019.
+In the third season that premiered on 11 March 2018, two games were played under the "battle format" — the first was Devano Danendra defeating Iis Dahlia on 17 June 2018, and the second was GAC also defeating The Overtunes in its finale on 16 July 2018, as part of MNCTV's Eid al-Fitr programming lineup.
+The fourth season premiered on the last day of 2018, with the following episodes being aired in 2019.

 The fifth season was originally scheduled to premiere on 18 January 2021, but it was pushed back later to 25 January 2021; this also conducted a competitive event called I Can See Your Talent in collaboration with Bigo Live, from 12 to 21 March 2021.
 At the time of production during the COVID-19 pandemic, health and safety protocols had also implemented.

 Cast

-The series employs a panel of celebrity "detectives" who assist the guest artists to identify good and bad mystery singers throughout the game.
-Beside with mainstays, guest panelists also appear since the first season.
-Overall, 11 members have been assigned as panelists, with their original lineup consisting of Wendy Armoko, Vega Darwanti, Lee Jeong-hoon, Julia Perez, Ayu Ting Ting, and Zaskia Gotik.
-Later members also include Anwar Sanjaya (from 3rd season); Chika Jessica, Vicky Nitinegoro (from season 4); Ivan Gunawan and Okky Lukman (from season 5).
+The series employs a panel of celebrity "detectives" who assist the guest artists in identifying good and bad mystery singers throughout the game.
+Along with regular members, guest panelists also appeared since the first season.
+Overall, 11 celebrities have served as panelists, with their original lineup consisting of Wendy Armoko, Vega Darwanti, Lee Jeong-hoon, and Ayu Ting Ting.
+Later members who joined the group's duties also include Julia Perez, Zaskia Gotik — from the 1st season; Anwar Sanjaya from the 3rd season; Chika Jessica, Vicky Nitinegoro — from the 4th season; and Ivan Gunawan and Okky Lukman — from the 5th season.